attuna/perfect-pets/README.md

 provided at a standard rate across all clinics.
 The details of each treatment include a treatment number, a full description of the treatment, and the cost to the pet owner.
 For example, treatments include:
-T123 Penicillin antibiotic course $50.00
+- T123 Penicillin antibiotic course $50.00
-T155 Feline hysterectomy $200.00
+- T155 Feline hysterectomy $200.00
-T112 Vaccination course against feline flu $70.00
+- T112 Vaccination course against feline flu $70.00
-T56 Small dog – stay in pen per day (includes feeding) $20.00 A standard rate of $20.00 is charged for each examination, which is recorded as a type of treatment.
+- T56 Small dog – stay in pen per day (includes feeding) $20.00

+*A standard rate of **$20.00** is charged for each examination, which is recorded as a type of treatment*.
 The treatment number uniquely identifies each type of treatment and is used by all PerfectPets clinics.

 ## Pet treatments